EricBryann/pathfinding_visualizer/README.md

 Hi

-This is a paathfinding visualzier I built after my data structures course this semester.
+This is a pathfinding visualizer I built after my data structures course this semester.